Skip to content

 • UQ climbed roughly 10 places to 78

-• All Group of Eight universities—including ANU and UNSW—landed in the global top 100The Australian
+• All Group of Eight universities—including ANU and UNSW—ranked in the global top 100 (The Australian)

-• Melbourne dropped from 37th to 39th,
+• Melbourne: 37th to 39th

-• Monash from 54th to joint 58th,
+• Monash: 54th to joint 58th

-• Sydney fell to 61st,
+• Sydney: fell to 61st

 4. Wider Decline Across the Sector

-• Around 69% of Australian universities fell in the QS rankings in 2025, signaling a sector-wide slide in global standingThe GuardianFuture Campus.
+Nearly 69% of Australian universities declined in the QS rankings in 2025, signalling a sector-wide slide (The Guardian, Future Campus).

 5. Rising Stars Among Younger Institutions

-Some younger or regional universities bucked the trend:
+Some younger and regional universities outperformed expectations:

-• Griffith University jumped from 46th to 35th,
+• Griffith University jumped from 46th to 35th in THE Young University Rankings

-• Southern Cross University surged 70 places to 100thCourier Mail
+• Southern Cross University surged 70 places to reach 100th (Courier Mail)

 6. Merged Institutions and Strategic Aims